-2.2 For students enrolled in coursework, this policy should be read in conjunction with the Student Academic Misconduct – Procedures.
+2.2 For students enrolled in coursework and coursework programs, including Bachelor Honours or postgraduate programs that contain a major research component, this policy should be read in conjunction with the Student Academic Misconduct – Procedures.

-2.3 For students enrolled in a Higher Degree by Research, or engaged in a significant research project such as in a Bachelor Honours (End-on), this policy should be read in conjunction with Research Misconduct – Governing Policy and Research Misconduct Allegations and Investigation – Procedures.
+2.3 For students enrolled in a Higher Degree by Research (HDR) program, this policy should be read in conjunction with the Responsible Research Conduct – Governing Policy and Managing and Investigating Breaches of Responsible Research Conduct – Procedures.

 Please refer to the University’s Glossary of Terms for policies and procedures.

 4.1 “Academic integrity means acting with the values of honesty, trust, fairness, respect and responsibility with respect in learning, teaching and research.
 It is important for students, teachers, researchers and professional staff to act in an honest way, be responsible for their actions, and show fairness in every part of their work.
 All students and staff should be an example to others of how to act with integrity in their study and work.
 Academic integrity is important for an individual's and a school's reputation.”
 (1)

 (a) act ethically in the pursuit of learning and research and in demonstrating the learning or research that they have undertaken, and

 (b) acknowledge, in activities undertaken as part of their learning or research, the contribution of others’ ideas and work, including that of other students and colleagues, and

 (c) act in accordance with requirements that ensure the academic standards of the University, for example, instructions for assessment tasks, codes of research conduct.

 4.3 Student academic integrity is demonstrated by students taking such actions as: